Please send me updates by newsletter.

 Quick Eye Image Documentation

-QuikVue Plus offers both white and blue illumination options.
-The white LED provides warm white light, similar to the halogen illumination of a slit lamp, with two brightness levels to suit different examination needs.
-The blue illumination is ideal for capturing fluorescein images, aiding in the diagnosis of corneal staining, contact lens fitting, and more.
+QuikVue Plus features both white and blue LED illumination.
+The white light projects a warm tone similar to halogen slit lamps, with two adjustable brightness levels to meet different examination needs.
+The blue light is ideal for capturing fluorescein-stained images, aiding in corneal staining assessments and contact lens fittings.

 Smartphone Compatibility